MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch2.md

 # **Setting Up the Unity Project**

-1. Download the new asset needed to set up Photon in Unity by clicking [here.](https://github.com/microsoft/MixedRealityToolkit-Unity/releases/download/v2.0.0-RC1-Refresh/Microsoft.MixedReality.Toolkit.Unity.Examples-v2.0.0-RC1-Refresh.unitypackage)
+1. Download the new asset needed to set up the Photon in Unity by clicking [here.](https://github.com/microsoft/MixedRealityToolkit-Unity/releases/download/v2.0.0-RC1-Refresh/Microsoft.MixedReality.Toolkit.Unity.Examples-v2.0.0-RC1-Refresh.unitypackage)
 2. In Unity, click on the assets menu and select "Import Package," then click on "Custom Package."

 ![Module3Chapter2step2im](images/module3chapter2step2im.PNG)